emptiv/gas-prices-etl/README.md

 ---

 ### main pipeline workflow
+1. launches the browser via Playwright to fetch and render the DOE's dynamic HTML tables.
+2. checks for missing or new PDF reports and downloads them into the `downloads/` directory.
-1. recursively locates all `.pdf` documents within `downloads/`.
+3. recursively scans `downloads/` to locate all available `.pdf` documents.
-2. extracts report metadata (`start_date` and `end_date`) from each PDF header.
+4. extracts report metadata (`start_date` and `end_date`) from each PDF header using flexible regex patterns.
-3. queries the target database to check if the date range already exists.
+5. queries PostgreSQL to verify if the date range already exists.
-4. parses product categories (*DIESEL*, *GASOLINE RON91/95/97*, *KEROSENE*) along with min, max, and common prices.
+6. parses product categories (*DIESEL*, *GASOLINE RON91/95/97*, *KEROSENE*) along with min, max, and common prices using `pdfplumber`.
-5. inserts new rows or updates records in the `ncr_gas_prices` table.
+7. inserts new rows or updates existing records in the `ncr_gas_prices` database table.